TillMacher/TaxonTableTools/README.md

 Which should return python3.6 or 3.7.
 Otherwise specify your pip using `pip3.6` or `pip3.7`

-Then install TaXonTableTools via pip:
+Then install TaxonTableTools via pip:

 `pip3 install taxontabletools`

-TaXonTableTools can then be started via:
+TaxonTableTools can then be started via:

 `python3 -m taxontabletools`